-As specialist corrosion control contractors we provide range of protective coatings to maintain lifespan structures affected by corrosion.
+As a specialist repair and coatings contractor we provide range of corrosion control coatings (or protective coatings) to protect structures affected by corrosion.

 Corrosion is the deterioration of a material (usually a metal) that results from a chemical or electrochemical reaction with its environment.
 In order to prevent and control corrosion, it is important to understand the different types of corrosion; the mechanisms involved; how to detect them; and how and why they occur.